elecfreaks/learn-en/microbitKit/robit_smart_car/robit_smart_car_case_02.md

 ![](./images/CyQSlJk.png)

-Note：If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.
+***Note:*** If you get a warning telling you some packages will be removed because of incompatibility issues, either follow the prompts or create a new project in the Project file menu.

 ### Step 2